University College policies

 What happens to a student on academic warning or academic probation?

 A student on academic warning or academic probation is considered in conditional good standing and is permitted to enroll.

-All University College students who are not in good standing, are required to meet with an academic advisor and complete an Academic Success Agreement.
-During the appointment, the advisor reviews the prior semester, discusses the student's academic standing status, possibly makes adjustments to the course schedule and helps the student explore strategies to return to good standing.
+All University College students who are not in good standing are required to meet with an academic advisor and complete an academic success agreement.
+During the appointment, the advisor will review the prior semester, discuss the student's academic standing status, possibly make adjustments to the course schedule, and help the student explore strategies to return to good standing.

-Improved performance will help a student earn either Good Standing or Continued Probation status.
-Students who achieve a cumulative GPA above 2.00 are considered In Good Standing.
-Students who achieve a semester GPA above a 2.00, but retain a cumulative ASU GPA below 2.00 are placed on Continued Probation.
+Improved performance will help a student earn either a good standing or continued probation status.
+Students who achieve a cumulative GPA above 2.00 are considered in good standing.
+Students who achieve a semester GPA above a 2.00 but retain a cumulative ASU GPA below 2.00 are placed on continued probation.
 Students who fail to achieve a semester or cumulative GPA above 2.00 are subject to disqualification from the university.

-All students who are placed on Academic Warning or Academic Probation for at least one semester, must successfully complete UNI 220 Mindset Connections as a requirement of graduation.
+All students who receive an academic warning or are placed on academic probation for at least one semester must successfully complete the academic refresher course UNI 220 Mindset Connections as a requirement of graduation.

-All students are encouraged to seek advising from their academic success specialist (academic advisor) prior to registration.
-Students must review the academic calendar each semester for information and deadlines pertaining to enrollment including course adds, drops and withdrawals.
+All students are encouraged to seek advising from their academic success specialist (i.e., their academic advisor) prior to registration.
+Students must review the Academic Calendar each semester for information and deadlines pertaining to enrollment including course adds, drops and withdrawals.

-The ASU academic catalog is the governing source for all degree requirements.
-Students are expected to read the requirements for university General Studies, college graduation and major degree requirements.
+The ASU Academic Catalog is the governing source for all degree requirements.
+Students are expected to read the requirements for university General Studies, undergraduate graduation and major degree requirements.
 The academic success specialist will provide guidance.